Subject Leader – Mrs K Corby

 Access to online resources & knowing where & how to get support.

-Close links with feeder lower schools & upper schools
+Close links with feeder schools

 Visits from members of the wider community & world of work.